Manitoba’s Arctic coast is home to narwhals, polar bears and 60,000 belugas. Here’s Canada’s chance to protect it

 Indigenous Peoples have had their waters polluted to the point that they can’t be used to wash or drink.
 Food sources have been eradicated (think bison) or pushed to the brink of extinction (think salmon).
 First Nation reserves have been built on the wrong side of dikes, leaving people at risk of floods.
 Dumps and industrial sites have been imposed on neighbouring reserves, subjecting the people there to toxic waste — just like Pictou Landing First Nation.

-Ingrid Waldron, an associate professor of nursing at Dalhousie University in Halifax, wrote a book called There’s Something in the Water: Environmental Racism in Indigenous and Black Communities, which spawned a documentary by the same name hosted by Ellen Page.
+Ingrid Waldron, an associate professor of nursing at Dalhousie University in Halifax, wrote a book called There’s Something in the Water: Environmental Racism in Indigenous and Black Communities, which spawned a documentary by the same name hosted by Elliot Page.
 The documentary includes the pollution of Boat Harbour and its impact on Pictou Landing First Nation.
 Waldron framed the mill’s closure as bittersweet.

 “I thought, wow, the Indigenous community has been calling on the government to close Boat Harbour since the ’80s,” she said in a recent interview with The Narwhal.